Chilam-Yim/Amazon_Clone/README.md

 Disclaimer: This is an Amazon Clone for a demo only.
 No intention for stealing any personal information.
 Please do not leave your credit cards and name information.

-I learned it on Youtube https://www.youtube.com/watch?v=RDV3Z1KCBvo&t=27043s with the channel Clever Programmer.
+I learned it on Youtube https://www.youtube.com/watch?v=RDV3Z1KCBvo&t=27043s with the channel Clever Programmer .

 ![image](https://github.com/Chilam-Yim/Amazon_Clone/assets/101900770/faf984a7-3f62-4c7e-82f6-a7211b83eed6)